Abdullahaltuhami/DNSlogDaemon/README.md

 The database can be anyy SQL-based database of your choice, We are picking postgresDB.

 ### Prerequisite
-* Python 3 or higher
+* Python 2
 * python-daemon by sander Marechal
 * postgressDB

 ### How to run/stop/restat the daemon
 ##### Starting Daemon
-- python3 main.py start
+- python main.py start
 ##### Stoping Daemon
 - python main.py stop
 ##### Restarting Daemon
 - python main.py restart

 ### How to view the daemon
+View all by
+>  ps ax